systemvetenskap/Javascript_labb1/README.md

 # MIUN 'Interaktiva Webbapplikationer' JavaScript Labb 0

-Please note; node.js is a pre-requisite for using this repo. (https://nodejs.org/en/download/)[https://nodejs.org/en/download/]
+Please note; node.js is a pre-requisite for using this repo. [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 You can check that nodejs is installed by typing `node -v` in your terminal.
 Node.js v12.x and above is recommended.

 ## Instructions

 This laboration is based on you completing several mini-programming-problems (or katas).
 It comes with a test-suite, which will help you in development.
-Recommended documentation are (the MDN JavaScript docs)[https://developer.mozilla.org/sv-SE/docs/Web/JavaScript].
+Recommended documentation are [the MDN JavaScript docs](https://developer.mozilla.org/sv-SE/docs/Web/JavaScript).

 You work on the assignments by implementing functions in the src/labb.js file.
 You figure out what each function should do by reading the test-cases in test/labb.test.js.

 Once all tests are passing, you are ready to hand in the assignment.
 You do this by pushing your repo with implemented solutions to github, and then submitting the link via Moodle.